khuysor/khuysor/README.md

 Feel free to connect with me on [LinkedIn](#) or follow my projects on [GitHub](#).

-Replace Huysor with your actual name and add your LinkedIn and GitHub URLs where indicated to personalize your README further.

 ## My Projects
 - [Project 1](https://github.com/khuysor/project1)